shakfu/pd-chuck/chuck_tilde/examples/README.md

     https://chuck.cs.princeton.edu/

-Based on chuck version `1.5.4.2-dev` standard examples with the following changes:
+For `chuck-max`, the following changes was made to the chuck examples directory:

 - removed